Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% note info %}

 You can also try opening [Toloka]({{ toloka }}) in Incognito mode.
-If you can open tasks in Incognito mode, it means that some extension is causing the error.
+If you can open projects in Incognito mode, it means that some extension is causing the error.
 If none of these methods help, contact the Toloka technical support.

 {% endnote %}